shaktishenoy/hello-world/README.md

 # hello-world
-A place where I learn github basics
+A place where I learn github basics.
+You should avoid it.
+It's messy and makes me look bac